Pilot a tank in this action-packed World War II shooter

 War: what is it good for?

 You can play Battle Supremacy in single-player campaign mode, or choose from a variety of different online multiplayer modes.
 All the different games offer plenty of explosive gameplay in what is a really immersive war game experience.
-It's a kind-of on-the-ground version of Atypical's Sky Gamblers, and Battle Supremacy is just as enjoyable to play as its airborne predecessor.
+It's a kind-of on-the-ground version of Atypical's

 Campaign mode includes a number of decent-sized missions set across three different locations, which you unlock as you go.
 You start off in the Pacific islands and must work your way on to war-ravaged France before finishing up on the Russian frontline.